Lancaster-Physics-Phys389-2020/phys389-2020-project-Hinlo/Complete Simulation/README.txt

 (User Action Required)

 Imports Atmosphere from AtmosphereFinal.py.
-Imports DataRead, DataFrameShow, TrajectoryPlot, DeccelerationPlot and EnergyLossPlot functions from RunSimulationSupportFunctions.py.
+Imports DataRead, DataFrameShow, TrajectoryPlot, DecelerationPlot and EnergyLossPlot functions from RunSimulationSupportFunctions.py.
 This is the only file which requires user interaction.
 It should be run in the terminal and when run requires two user inputs when run:
  - The number of cosmic rays in the simulation (a sensible choice would be between 1-1000).